Georgia Background Checks

 In Georgia, it’s legal to deny a prospective tenant based on the results of their criminal background check Georgia results, but you must inform them, and it must be clear how their record makes them dangerous to other tenants or neighbors.
 Always remember that tenants must provide written consent to a background check GA considers compliant before you can run one.

 For a pre-employment background check, however, more restrictions apply.
-Georgia is a “ban the box” state, which means most public employers cannot ask questions about criminal history or require an applicant to undergo a criminal background check until after the initial employment application.
+Georgia is a “ban-the-box” state, which means most public employers cannot ask questions about criminal history or require an applicant to undergo a criminal background check until after the initial employment application.
 Even if criminal records are brought up later, applicants must have the opportunity to discuss criminal records with employers, correct discrepancies, and provide proof of rehabilitation.

 The First Offender Act is also something to keep in mind.
 This law essentially allows someone with no prior felony convictions to avoid normal prosecution and avoid the offense creating permanent criminal records.
 It’s important to note some disqualifying high-level criteria (which aren’t the only criteria):